Anyone who has just invested in a high-end smartphone that uses facial recognition to protect its contents from...

 Security-minded users may well be concerned about the level of risk this presents to their data or that of their employer.
 Regular readers of newsfeeds related to cybersecurity are likely to have developed their own heuristics for assessing the risk factors of fresh vulnerabilities, but for those who haven't, there are three main factors to consider.

-The first of these factors is cost, the monetary value of all the resources needed to mount an attack exploiting the vulnerability, including hardware and software, plus human effort and knowledge.
+The of these factors is cost, the monetary value of all the resources needed to mount an attack exploiting the vulnerability, including hardware and software, plus human effort and knowledge.
 For example, what was the likely cost of the actual mask that defeated Face ID's facial recognition technology?
 According to Bkav, the mask was built using "a 3D-printed frame, a handmade silicone nose and some 2D pictures layered on top of the mask."
 This is certainly more costly than just using a photograph of the phone's authorized user -- a technique that was found to be effective against early, 2D facial recognition systems.

 However, this cost could be deemed low relative to a high-value target, like the iPhone of a financial services CEO who has the power to authorize large wire transfers, or possesses inside information that could influence share prices.
 But there is more to cost than physically constructing the mask.
 According to the CEO of Bkav, Nguyễn Tử Quảng, making a successful mask requires specialized knowledge.
 He said he and his team were able to trick the AI that Apple developed for Face ID, "because we understood how their AI worked and how to bypass it."
 This type of knowledge takes time to acquire.
 Bkav reseachers have been working in this field for more than a decade; they presented research on defeating facial recognition software at Blackhat Europe 2009.